Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Healing and moving forward

-If you choose to break up with your partner, Zinman-Ibrahim suggests taking time to process what happened to you and get into a good mental space before entering another relationship.
-“You may never understand why you were cheated on, but that it’s not something you’re willing to tolerate in a relationship, and you deserve better,” she explains.
+If you choose to break up with your partner, Ibrahim suggests taking time to process what happened to you and get into a good mental space before entering another relationship.
+“You may never understand why you were cheated on, but you do know that it’s not something you’re willing to tolerate in a relationship, and you deserve better,” she explains.

-Decided to give them another chance?
-Then it’s crucial that they admit and take responsibility for their actions.
+If you are committed to working things out with your partner after they cheated, then it’s crucial that they admit and take responsibility for their actions.
 “Both partners should also explore what it’ll take to rebuild trust and transparency,” says Quinlan.

 Either way, Ibrahim underscores the importance of giving yourself space and time to heal, figuring out what’s important to you in life and your relationships, and surrounding yourself with people and activities that make you happy.
 All of these things can quiet your overthinking and help you move forward in a healthier way.